solo-io/autopilot/docs/hello_world.md

-# HelloWorld with AutoPilot
+# HelloWorld with Autopilot - AutoRouter

-This guide will walk you through building a minimalistic "HelloWorld" Operator with AutoPilot.
+This guide will walk you through building a minimalistic "HelloWorld" Operator with Autopilot.
+This operator will automatically generate ingress routes for discovered deployments.

-The Operator will process CRDs of kind `Hello` in API group `example.io/v1`.
+The Operator will process CRDs of kind `AutoRoute` in API group `example.io/v1`.

-The `Hello` CRD will have three phases: `Initializing`, `Replying`, `Resting`.
+The `AutoRoute` CRD will have two phases: `Updating`, and `Ready`.

-In the `Initializing` phase, the Operator will create the desired configmaps.
-The next phase is `Replying`.

-In the `Replying` phase, the Operator will set the target confgimaps' data to `hello: world`.
-The next phase is `Resting`.
+In the `Updating` phase, the `AutoRoute` ensure Istio provides ingress routes to any deployments matching the `spec.selector` on the `AutoRoute`.
+ The `AutoRoute` will ensure that Istio has an ingress route for each selected deployment.
+Once the routes are created, the state will change to the `Ready` phase to mark that the `AutoRoute` is ready to serve traffic.

-In the `Resting` phase, the Operator will monitor the configmaps.
-If they get out-of-sync, the Operator will send us back to the `Initializing` and `Replying` stages.
-Otherwise, the `Restign` phase will be maintained.
+In the `Ready` phase, the Operator watch for new deployments.
+If the list of deployments falls out of sync with the configured routes, the `AutoRoute` will go back to the `Updating` phase.

-The `Hello` CRD spec specifies the name of one or more kube ConfigMaps.
-The `Hello` operator will ensure these ConfigMaps exist and contain the data `hello: world`.
+The purpose of this application is to demonstrate basic functionality in Autopilot

 # Tutorial